xnite7/Midnite-Name-Link/README.md

-# Spooncraft Name Link
+# Midnite Name Link
 Links nicknames and name colours with the Midnite Discord server.

 ## Features
-Midnite Name Link displays the nickname and colour of Mumbo Jumbo Discord server members in game.<br>
+Midnite Name Link displays the nickname and colour of Midnite Discord server members in game.<br>
 It currently supports nicknames and colours in the server tablist and player nametags, and nicknames in chat messages.